rmannjbs/WP5ReactTSFromScratch/README.md

 yarn add -D postcss sass@1.32 postcss-preset-env autoprefixer
 ```

->note, we're using sass@1.32 here because the latest version of sass has deprecated warnings to prep scss authors for breaking changes in sass@2.0.0 and some libraries like font-awesome haven't updated their use of the / (division) operator to the new math library yet.
+>Note, I'm using sass@1.32 here because the latest version of sass has deprecated warnings to prep scss authors for breaking changes in sass@2.0.0 and some libraries like font-awesome haven't updated their use of the / (division) operator to the new math library yet.
 So to not get spammed with deprecation warnings
 in this project I have stopped at the last sass version before the warnings were added.
 If you don't need SASS this is irrelevant.
 If none of your depedencies use / operator for division in their scss files then you can use the latest version without getting spammed with deperecated warnings from the libraries.

 **Add the post css config to your package.json by adding it as a new root level property in the json:**